ssemihyyavuz/cv-analyzer/README.md

 1. Open http://localhost:3000 in your browser
 2. Select your preferred language (English or Turkish)
+3. Optionally paste a job description for targeted analysis
-3. Upload your CV (PDF, DOCX, or TXT format)
+4. Upload your CV (PDF, DOCX, or TXT format)
-4. Wait for the two-stage analysis to complete
+5. Wait for the analysis to complete
-5. View your results and recommendations
+6. View your results, including job match information when applicable

 ## Application Architecture